tabbybyte-technologies/minion/README.md

 # Minion 🤖

-A Bun-based Node.js CLI tool for AI-powered command execution with built-in safety features.
+A cross-runtime CLI tool for AI-powered command execution with built-in safety features.

+**🚀 Runtime Smart**: Automatically detects and uses Bun for optimal performance when available, gracefully falls back to Node.js when Bun isn't installed.

 > **Note:** Minion is intended for quick execution of small to medium _ad hoc_ tasks on the command line, not for large or complex projects.

 ## Prerequisites

+- **Node.js 18+** (required - primary runtime)
-- [Bun](https://bun.sh) runtime (install with: `curl -fsSL https://bun.sh/install | bash`)
+- **Bun** (optional - for enhanced performance): Install with `curl -fsSL https://bun.sh/install | bash`
 - An API key for your chosen AI provider (OpenAI, Anthropic, Google Generative AI, or local LLM)

 ## Features